 EOR is used when the primary (natural flow) and secondary (water and gas injection) methods are no longer effective and normally leave around 60-80% of oil unrecovered.
 Using EOR can help to recover more oil, and help to achieve higher recovery rates.
 For gas wells, the primary production method is normally enough to produce around 80% of the reserves.
 Hence, EOR is used in crude oil production.

 EOR techniques are very costly and the price of oil is a key factor for an operator when decisions are made on what EOR technique to implement.
-What could be technically feasible might be expensive and not economical.
-In addition, there is always a dilemma between exploration (to find more oil) and EOR, and sometimes exploration risks are too high, thus companies choose EOR approach instead.
-In addition, the pace of new oil discoveries and its size has been declining; hence producing more oil from existing fields is dominant thinking for a few years to come.
+What could be technically feasible, might be expensive and not economical.
+In addition, there is always a dilemma between exploration (to find more oil) and EOR, and sometimes exploration risks are too high, thus companies choose the EOR approach instead.
+In addition, the pace of new oil discoveries and their size has been declining; hence producing more oil from existing fields is dominant thinking for a few years to come.

-Screening criteria on of which EOR method to deploy require a detailed analysis of a particular field and its location, reasons of lower recovery rate following primary and secondary methods, is conducted to understand the strategy and what EOR approach to applying.
+Screening criteria on which EOR method to deploy require a detailed analysis of a particular field and its location, reasons of lower recovery rate following primary and secondary methods, is conducted to understand the strategy and what EOR approach to applying.
 Due to a number of reasons, both technical and commercial, EOR makes economic sense in larger fields.

 Offshore EOR makes it even more challenging and costly, due to the fact that existing infrastructure was not designed to accommodate equipment packages associated with it in terms of weight, space, treatment facilities and power generation.
-In addition, due to well-placement offshore and the distance between the wells, any EOR campaign will require more time to have a noticeable effect.
+In addition, due to the well-placement offshore and the distance between the wells, any EOR campaign will require more time to have a noticeable effect.
 On average an EOR project takes 1-7 years till it is fully deployed.
 Laboratory testing and pilot projects are prerequisites of any full-scale EOR development and can take up to 4 years to complete.

 EOR is divided into 4 distinctive categories as shown below.